treasure-data/treasure-boxes/tool-box/ps_backup_restore/README.md

 - As mentioned above Restore is a 3 step process, so after just restoring Parent Segment configuration into Data Workbench → Master Segments with parameter restore_ps_config_v4: yes, **run the Parent Segment once**.
 After it completes, enable parameter restore_folders_and_segments: yes and rerun the **main_wf.dig** again for restore.

-- The end user does not need to have any of SQL or digdag or Python expertise as customer should be only changing the configuration YML files w.r.t restore and just follow steps provided below.
+- The end user does not need to have any of SQL or digdag or Python expertise as they only need to change the restortation YML configuration files and just follow steps provided below.

 ## Steps to setup Parent Segment Restore: